carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

 ## Introduction

-In the previous lesson, we showed how to install Python packages using the file `prproject.toml`.
+In the previous lesson, we showed how to install Python packages using the file `pyproject.toml`.
 However, if you ever find yourself looking for online help on a Python packaging topic, you'll likely find a large number of alternative methods being recommended.
 Some say you should use a file `setup.py`, while others recommend a combination of `setup.cfg` and `setup.py` -- some even say to use both these and `pyproject.toml`!

 The reason for this conflicting information is that the Python packaging 'best practices', as decided by the Python community, have changed a number of times over